Edith Craig: Theatre career

-Craig joined Henry Irving's Lyceum Theatre company in 1887 as a costume designer and actress, touring America in 1895 and 1907 under the stage name Ailsa Craig.
+Craig made her first appearance on the stage in 1878 during the run of Olivia at the Royal Court Theatre, in which her mother starred.
+She trained as a pianist under Alexis Hollander in Berlin, Germany, from 1887 to 1890.
+She later joined Henry Irving's Lyceum Theatre company in 1887 as a costume designer and actress, touring America in 1895 and 1907 under the stage name Ailsa Craig.
 She appeared with Henry Irving in a number of plays at the Lyceum, including The Bells (1895).
 In 1895 her performances in Pinero's Bygones and Charles Reade's The Lyons Mail were praised, respectively, by George Bernard Shaw and Eleonora Duse.
 Shaw was a family friend and wrote several roles specifically for her.
 In his play Candida, it is believed that the role of Prossy was created for Craig, who originally played the role.
 Craig also acted in plays by Henrik Ibsen, and toured with Mrs Brown-Potter and the Independent Theatre.
-She eventually lost interested in acting.
-She was noted for historically accurate costumes and gained recognition for them.
+Craig shifted her focus to stagecraft and theatre production as she eventually lost interest in acting.

+During the 1890s she became increasingly involved in managing Ellen Terry's theatrical career and gained recognition for her historically accurate costumes.
 In addition to her costume work, during the 1890s, she began to take over managing her mother’s career.
 In 1899, Irving employed her to make the costumes for his production of Robespierre, which led to her going into business as a dressmaker as Edith Craig & Co, in Covent Garden, until 1903.
 After Terry left the Lyceum, Craig accompanied her on her tours in the English provinces and America as her stage-director, and from then play-production became her chief occupation.

-Craig founded the Pioneer Players (1911–1925), a theatre society based in London.
-The Pioneer Players were known for producing formerly banned plays, plays on social humanism, women's suffrage and feminism and, from 1915, foreign plays in English.
+In 1911 Craig founded the Pioneer Players, a theatre society based in London until 1925.
+The Pioneer Players staged formerly banned plays and plays addressing social reform, women's suffrage and feminist issues, and introduced English audiences to translated European drama.
 The plays in translation allowed the group to reach beyond the Actresses Franchise League and to be accepted into mainstream English theatre.
-Craig's mother was president of the society.
-Craig served as the managing director / stage director, and her partner, Chris St. John, served as the secretary.
-An advisory committee included Shaw and the President Gabrielle Enthoven.
-The Pioneer Players has been described by some critics as a women's theatre company, increasing women's opportunities in theatre. for whom Craig produced approximately 150 plays.
+Craig served as managing director and stage director, while Christabel Marshall served as secretary.
+Ellen Terry was the society's president, and the advisory committee included George Bernard Shaw and Gabrielle Enthoven.
+The Pioneer Players staged approximately 150 productions and played a role in expanding opportunities for women in theatre production.

-After the Pioneer Players finally closed, Craig produced plays for the Little Theatre movement at York, Leeds, Letchworth and Hampstead.
-In 1919, she was an important figure in the British Drama League (BDL), which had been formed to promote amateur theatre throughout the United Kingdom, and to encourage a lasting peace after World War I. Later Craig directed plays at the Everyman Theatre, Hampstead and Leeds Art Theatre.
-In 1929, the year after Terry's death, Craig converted the Elizabethan barn adjacent to Terry's house at Smallhythe Place into a theatre which she named The Barn Theatre.
-Here she produced Shakespeare every year to commemorate the anniversary of her mother's death.
-Craig also appeared in a number of silent films, including Fires of Fate (1923).